 - Whole-grain flours

 - Rye bread

-- Lentils (add them to salads, avoiding the classic lentil dishes because they can be high in fat)
+- Lentils (add them to salads, but avoid the classic lentil dishes because they can be high in fat)

 - Sugar-free whole grain products

-The benefits of bitter vegetablesEndive, broccoli, Brussels sprouts…these aren’t usually the most favorite foods for the majority of the population.
-A cheeseburger or a taco is more attractive, by a large margin.
+The benefits of bitter vegetablesEndive, broccoli, Brussels sprouts…these aren’t usually favorite foods for the majority of the population.
+A cheeseburger or a taco is more attractive by a large margin.

 But what a lot of people don’t know is that the bitter taste of these vegetables is due to a series of compounds that promote the following important processes:

 But let’s look a bit more closely, shall we?

 - Bitter greens like chicory, for example, are rich in phytonutrients that help cleanse the liver of toxins and other harmful waste products.